Vanessalb/Rebu/README.md

 ## _How it Works_

 #### _Log-in Screen_
 Users can sign-up for an account.
 Information needed creating an account include standard background check information to ensure qualifications of ownership.
-In addition, preferences of co-sharing a vehicle combine term-lease, location, cost, interest of vehicle and user activity.
+In addition, preferences of co-sharing a vehicle combine term-lease, location, and user activity.
 #### _Home Page_
 Users will have an overview of:
-

 * **Finding RebU**